postsharp/Metalama.Documentation/content/quickstart/using-aspects/getting-aspects.md

 ---
 # Getting aspects

 As promised, this chapter will not cover the art of creating aspects.
-We will assume that you already have aspects that you can use in your projects: aspects written by your team, Metalama ready-made aspects, or community aspects.
+We will assume that you already have pre-built aspects that you can use in your projects.
+These aspects can be provided by your colleagues, by our team, or by the community.

 ## Demo aspects

-In the examples of this chapter, we shall use the following prebuilt aspects:
+In the examples of this chapter, we shall use the following pre-built aspects:

 |Aspect | Purpose |
 |-------|----------|